roblevintennis/rapid-workflow-book/chapters/03_setting_up_for_rapid_dev.md

 $ grunt server
 ```

 At this point, you'll have a fully prepared web app scaffolded and should be previewing your web app in a web browser.
-When you ran the yo webapp command, one of the questions you were asked should have looked like:
+When you ran the `yo webapp` command, one of the questions you were asked should have looked something like:

 ```bash
 Would you like to include Twitter Bootstrap for Sass?
 (Y/n)
 ```

+It's optionally setting up a Twttier Bootstrap port to Sass for us.
 Well, isn't that nice!
-This alone is incredibly relevant to the subject being covered in this book (using Sass with Bootstrap), and Yeoman makes it incredibly convenient to set up Compass/Sass based projects fast...woo-hoo!
+Yeoman makes it incredibly convenient to set up Compass/Sass based projects fast.

-We should mention that you can adapt projects like these to your hearts content using Yeoman's primary tools:
+You can further adapt a project like this using one of the primary Yeoman tools which are:

 * Yo—a tool for customizing projects and generating scaffolding
-* Grunt—you can use Grunt to create custom workflows for testing, deployment, coding standards verification, etc. You might think of this tool as an "opinionated replacement" for Ant, Rake, or make, but that uses JavaScript.
-I say opinionated because it's idioms  target developers familiar with common JavaScript conventions
+* Grunt—you can use Grunt to create custom workflows for testing, deployment, coding standards verification, etc.
-* Bower—use Bower to install and/or updated your front-end packages.
-Bower is to front-end development what npm is to Node.js (ok, that's a bit of a stretch cause there are many nice alternatives...but you get the point!)
+* Bower—use Bower to install and/or updated your front-end packages

-Did you notice the webapp part back when we initiated our Yeoman project?
-In Yeoman parlance, that's called a generator.
-The webapp generator is installed by default, but others require you to install them yourself via npm (that stands for node package manager which is bundled with Node.js).
+Did you notice the `yo webapp` part back when we initiated our Yeoman project?
+In Yeoman parlance, that `webapp` thing is called a _generator_.
+The `webapp` generator is installed for us by default, but other generators you might want to use require you to install them yourself.
+You can do that via [npm][npm] (that stands for _node package manager_ and it's bundled with [Node.js][node]).

-New generators are being added all the time, but today the Yeoman team officially supports the following ones:
+New generators are being added all the time, but at the time of writing this, the Yeoman docs list the following [officially supported generators][generators]:

 * Web App (comes by default)
 * AngularJS